joelvaneenwyk/huginn-wiki/Create-Google-Calendar-entries-from-your-daily-Strava-Training-Plan.md

 ### New Year Resolutions: Participate at a marathon and automate my life.

-Ok, this sound silly and maybe it is, but I want to use my (poor) coding skills to automate things as far as possible and I want to participate at a marathon this year.
+Ok, this sound silly and maybe it is, but I want to use my (poor) coding skills to automate things as far as possible and I also want to participate at a marathon this year.
 Oh and by the way, I am not the youngest person on earth anymore :-)

-To prepare for the marathon I started a training plan on [Strava](https://www.strava.com), a platform for fitness enthusiasts.
+For preparation for my marathon I started a training plan on [Strava](https://www.strava.com), a platform for fitness enthusiasts.
 Strava send me a daily instruction for my training via email.
-But I want the instructions as a google calendar entry, where I organize my life.
-So I started dealing with Huginn, to gain experience in automating things.
+But I want the instructions as a google calendar entry, where I organize all things through a day.
+So I started dealing with _Huginn_, to gain experience in automating things.

 I created in Huginn a workflow like this:

 ![My workflow](https://farm2.staticflickr.com/1551/24360536849_bf3d68b7e7_o.png)

-Scenario:
+And combined the needed agents in one scenario:

 ![Training Plan as scenario](https://farm2.staticflickr.com/1569/24101494863_a87afba574_o.png)

-### Step 01: Check my gmail account for a new training plan.
+### Step 01: Check regularly my Gmail account for a new training plan.

-I use the IMAP Folder agent to check several times a day for a new mail from Strava:
+I use the IMAP Folder agent to check gmail several times a day for a new mail from Strava:

 ````
 {